keymholio/alfred/README.md

 ## Examples
 `alfred ~/theme/less ~/theme/css`

-This the most basic version.
+This is the most basic version.
 It takes all of the less files and compiles them as css.

 `alfred ~/theme/less ~/theme/css '.theme()'`